yariksav/vuedl/README.md

 ```
 *res* will be true or false

-For registering own Confirm template
+For registering your own Confirm template
 ```javascript
 Vue.prototype.$dialog.component('Confirm', MyConfirmDialog)
 ```

-For registering own Prompt template
+For registering your own Prompt template
 ```javascript
 Vue.prototype.$dialog.component('Prompt', MyPromptDialog)
 ```